 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) conducts and supports a broad range of basic and clinical obesity research.
 More information about obesity research is available at http://www.obesityresearch.nih.gov.

-Publications produced by WIN are carefully reviewed by both NIDDK scientists and outside experts.
-This fact sheet was also reviewed by James Everhart, M.D., M.P.H., Chief, Epidemiology and Clinical Trials Branch, NIDDK; Van S. Hubbard, M.D., Ph.D., Director, NIH Division of Nutrition Research Coordination; and Susan Z. Yanovski, M.D., Co-Director, Office of Obesity Research, NIDDK.
+James Everhart, M.D., M.P.H., Chief, Epidemiology and Clinical Trials Branch, NIDDK; Van S. Hubbard, M.D., Ph.D., Director, NIH Division of Nutrition Research Coordination; and Susan Z. Yanovski, M.D., Co-Director, Office of Obesity Research, NIDDK for reviewing this fact sheet.